Yotambu100/PythonCalculator/README.md

 # Future development

-In order to add a new operator to the calculator the develpoper needs to do 2 things. first the programmer needs to create a class for that operator that inherit from the OperatorAbstract and then initialize its functions and properties secondly add that class to the OPERATORS_DICTIONARY as value and the operator char as the key
+In order to add a new operator to the calculator the develpoper needs to simply follow those 2 steps.
+1. The programmer needs to create a class for that operator that inherit from the OperatorAbstract and then initialize its functions and properties
+2. Add that class to the OPERATORS_DICTIONARY as value and the operator char as the key